-Miami’s best restaurants are concentrated in the Gables, the Grove and the Beach.
-You can dine on the oceanfront, in sight of the sea, in Deco surroundings or a garden setting, around an open hearth.
-Gamble while you eat at the race track, dog track or jai-alai fronton.
+Miami’s best restaurants are concentrated in the Gables, the Grove, and the Beach.
+You can dine on the oceanfront, in sight of the sea, in Deco surroundings, or in a garden setting, around an open hearth.
+Gamble while you eat at the race track, dog track, or jai-alai fronton.

 Or have a meal at one of the theme restaurants that evoke medieval Spain or Tudor England.

-In the more elegant establishments, jacket or jacket and tie are required, but for the most part you can cultivate a casual appearance.
+In more elegant establishments, a jacket or jacket and tie are required, but for the most part, you can cultivate a casual appearance.
 A lot of oceanfront hotels ban improperly attired swimmers from indoor restaurants, so be prepared with shoes and a cover-up.
-Coffee shops serve sandwiches, salads, light meals and snacks-but no alcohol.
+Coffee shops serve sandwiches, salads, light meals, and snacks-but no alcohol.

 If you’re in a hurry, sit at the counter for faster service.
-Delicatessens specialise in sandwiches, pastries and kosher dishes.
+Delicatessens specialize in sandwiches, pastries, and kosher dishes.
 Long queues form outside the popular delis at peak hours, but they generally move quickly.
 If you don’t want to wait, put in your order “to go”.
 There’s usually a special window or queue for take-out service.

-Fast food outlets include local ethnic franchises, usually to be found at the big shopping centres.
-Order from the counter of your choice: Greek, Italian, Cuban, Japanese, whatever and take a seat afterwards in the central courtyard.
+Fast food outlets include local ethnic franchises, usually to be found at big shopping centers.
+Order from the counter of your choice: Greek, Italian, Cuban, Japanese, whatever, and take a seat afterward in the central courtyard.

 Juice bars feature fruit and vegetable juices, including fresh-squeezed orange and grapefruit.
-If you are a fun of this, you can spend some time inside the fruit bar on the Ralph Lauren boutique in Collins Avenue: it’s nice.
+If you are a fan of this, you can spend some time inside the fruit bar on the Ralph Lauren boutique on Collins Avenue: it’s nice.

 Have a piña colada – pineapple juice and coconut milk, without the rum.

-For a romantic dinner in South Beach, we suggest Espanola Way – better on the week-end – and Lincoln Road all the nights.
-In both place you can have a dinner with candle lights.
-Even Collins Avenue and the South area of Ocean Drive has a lot of hot spot to have a dinner.
-We suggest to take a view to our Restaurants page and see hit on every place the map red button to understand how is far from you.
+For a romantic dinner in South Beach, we suggest Espanola Way – better on the weekend – and Lincoln Road all the nights.
+In both places, you can have dinner with candles and lights.
+Even Collins Avenue and the South area of Ocean Drive have a lot of hot spots to have dinner.
+We suggest taking a view at our Restaurants page and seeing a hit on every place the map red button to understand how is far from you.

-If you are in South Beach betwen the 5th and 15th, Espanola Way and Lincoln Road are at walkable distance.
+If you are in South Beach between the 5th and 15th, Espanola Way and Lincoln Road are within walking distance.